Director and employee duties after resigning from an Australian company

 Directors still have duties after they resign from an Australian company.

-And here’s what you need to know from the case of Advanced Fuels Technology v Blythe & Ors (AFT case).
+So, below is here’s what we can learn from the case of Advanced Fuels Technology v Blythe & Ors (AFT case).

 In a hurry? jump ahead.